-- 11.4 Walls incorporating the system will adequately limit the risk of interstitial condensation when they are designed and constructed in accordance with BS 5250 : 2011 (Section 4, and Annexes D and G) and section 11.5 of this Certificate. - 11.5 The water vapour resistance factor ( $\mu$ ) (for the insulation slabs) and equivalent air layer thickness ( $s_d$ ) (for the render systems) are shown in Table 6.
+11.4 Walls incorporating the system will adequately limit the risk of interstitial condensation when they are designed and constructed in accordance with BS 5250 : 2011 (Section 4, and Annexes D and G) and section 11.5 of this Certificate.

+11.5 The water vapour resistance factor (μ) (for the insulation slabs) and equivalent air layer thickness (sd) (for the render systems) are shown in Table 6 of this Certificate.